In the Concert Hall

 The Sydney Opera House Car Park, operated by Wilson Parking, is open and available to use.
 Wilson Parking offer discounted parking if you book ahead.
 Please see their website for details.

-Please check the Transport NSW website for the latest advice and information on travel and COVID-19 safety measures.
+Please check the Transport NSW website for the latest advice and information on travel.
 You can catch public transport (bus, train, ferry) to Circular Quay and enjoy a six min walk to the Opera House.

 Covid-safe information

 The health and wellbeing of everyone attending the Opera House is our top priority.
 We’re committed to making your experience safe, comfortable and enjoyable, with a number of measures in place including regular cleaning of high-touch areas, air conditioning systems that maximise ventilation, and hand sanitiser stations positioned in all paths of travel.
-We encourage you to wear a mask in indoor settings or when physical distancing can’t be maintained, and please stay home if you feel unwell.
+We remind our audiences and visitors to please stay home if you feel unwell.
 If you need to discuss your ticketing or booking options, contact our Box Office team on 02 9250 7777.

 The Sydney Opera House no longer requires patrons to show that they are fully vaccinated against COVID-19.